-The Jackson Area Chamber of Commerce is located at 234 Broadway Street in Jackson, Ohio as a resource for members and visitors alike.
-We are open Mondays through Fridays from 10:00 a.m. to 2:00 p.m.
-Feel free to contact our office at 740-286-2722 for additional information.
+The Jackson Area Chamber of Commerce is at The Office Commons, located at 135 E. Huron Street, in Jackson, Ohio, at the corner of Huron Street and Burlington Road in Jackson, Ohio as a resource for members and visitors alike.
+We are open Monday through Friday from 9:00 a.m. to 4:30 p.m.
+Feel free to contact our office atfor additional information.

 The Jackson Area Chamber Of Commerce has been a leader in the Jackson business community since its formation on July 3rd, 1911.
 On behalf of Chamber staff and the Board of Directors, we welcome you to Jackson and thank you for your interest in all our community has to offer!
 Within two hours of five major cities and seven interstate highways, Jackson County still offers the peace and tranquility of a rural setting and the type of climate anyone would love to call “home.”